top of page

 Areas of Support

-The LaSalle County 708 Mental Health Board supports nine non-profit organizations that assist the community in providing the following services:
+The LaSalle County 708 Mental Health Board

-Other related
+• Other related services

 "There is no health without mental health." -David Satcher, Former U.S. Surgeon General